xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 ## Tests Explorer View

-The **Tests Explorer** view allows you to browse the structure of your projects and access all test artifacts quickly.
+The **Tests Explorer** view allows you to browse the structure of your project and access all your test artifacts.
 Using the context menu on the view, you can create new artifacts, organize the view's items, or drag and drop them to certain editor views if needed.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/tests-explorer.png" alt="tests explorer" width=70% >